Nationwide hunt for grandmother accused of killing her husband — and then her look-alike

 "This is the first time in my career that I’ve seen someone steal someone’s identity and target them for the way they look, in order to murder them," Marceno said.

-"The Dodge County Sheriff’s Office and Dodge County Attorney’s Office are preparing second-degree murder charges against Lois Riess for the March 2018 murder of her husband David Riess," the Minnesota Bureau of Criminal Apprehension wrote in a Facebook post.
-"Investigators believe Pamela Hutchinson may have been killed with the same firearm used to murder David Riess.
-Investigators are not aware of any connection between Lois Riess and Hutchinson."
+"The Dodge County Sheriff’s Office and Dodge County Attorney’s Office are preparing second-degree murder charges against Lois Riess for the March 2018 murder of her husband, David Riess," the Minnesota Bureau of Criminal Apprehension wrote in a Facebook post.
+"Investigators believe Pamela Hutchinson may have been killed with the same firearm used to murder David Riess."

-Authorities said Reiss is considered armed and dangerous, warning that her killing spree may not be over.
+Authorities said Riess is considered armed and dangerous, warning that her killing spree may not be over.

 “At some point in time (she) will have no resources,” Marceno said.
 “And she will become more desperate and may kill again.”